EggheadJohnson/AdventOfCode2020/README.md

-Day 12 - Directions with Manhattan distance, complicated directions with Manhattan distance Day 13 - Smallest multiple across several numbers above given number, first number that matches a certain pattern Day 14 - Perform a bitmask on some values, perform a permuted bitmask on some values
+Day 12 - Directions with Manhattan distance, complicated directions with Manhattan distance Day 13 - Smallest multiple across several numbers above given number, first number that matches a certain pattern Day 14 - Perform a bitmask on some values, perform a permuted bitmask on some values Day 15 - build a series with some rules, build a longer series with some rules